a3oYzmN4fGhm7rA4ob/badly-written-guides/howToInstallLinuxMint.md

 # Common Terms and Questions

+## Why switch?
+There are many reasons one may want to switch to a Linux based operating system.
+### Windows is ass
+For one, windows sucks.
+It's bloated, full of spyware that tracks your every move, has ads built into the OS, and is full of bloat.
+Searching a singular folder should not take 30 seconds.
+It dosen't on Linux.

+Windows is also closed source and paid, which is bad in itself.
+Imagine buying a car, and then when you open up the engine, instead there is just a few plugs and a giant black cube.
+That's what closed source software is like.
+### Care about your privacy
+Windows violates your privacy constantly.
+With recall screenshotting you, and it tracking whenever you start an app.
+Debloaters can only help so much.
+Why use an operating system designed to exploit the user for profit rather than working with them?

 ## What is a Linux?
 Linux is *technically* just the [kernel](https://en.wikipedia.org/wiki/Kernel_(operating_system)).
 But when people say [Linux](https://en.wikipedia.org/wiki/Linux), they are generally reffering to a distribution, or "[**distro**"](https://en.wikipedia.org/wiki/Linux_distribution) of the [Linux Kernel](https://en.wikipedia.org/wiki/Linux_kernel).